Pleurectomy and Decortication the ‘Way to Go’ for MesotheliomaResearch & Clinical Trials

 Two Contrasting Mesothelioma Surgeries

-EPP was commonly used by mesothelioma specialists two decades ago, but prevalence of the approach has fallen significantly.
+EPP was commonly used by mesothelioma doctors two decades ago, but prevalence of the approach has fallen significantly.

 The surgery involves removing an entire diseased lung, the lining around it, much of the diaphragm and the lining of the heart.
 EPP is one of the most aggressive surgeries for any cancer, and its mortality and morbidity rates are considerably high.